leanprover-community/lean4web/README.md

 # Lean 4 Web

 This is a web version of Lean 4.
+The official lean playground is hosted at live.lean-lang.org, while lean.math.hhu.de hosts a development server testing newer features.

 In contrast to the [Lean 3 web editor](https://github.com/leanprover-community/lean-web-editor), in this web editor, the Lean server is running on a web server, and not in the browser.

 ## Contribution